 I am a huge supporter of employee recognition, and have introduced these programs into various organizations.
 The above recipe shows how you can simply express your appreciation to your peers and to the people who report to you in the workplace.
-If you want to find out more on how and when to recognize employees for good work, my ebook on employee recognition explains how to implement this fabulous activity in your workplace or in your whole organization.
+If you want to find out more on how and when to recognize employees for good work, my Kindle book on employee recognition explains how to implement this fabulous activity in your workplace or in your whole organization.

 Image: World Economic Forum 'COVID Action Platform.'
 More details in the 'Resources' section below.
 The effects of the catastrophic COVID-19